kyaiooiayk/Awesome-Python-Programming-Notes/tutorials/Production-grade code/README.md

 ## General advice
 - Wrap your hard decisions into a class.
 - Keep the code (the class) separate from the calls (`main()`)
 - It is very important to do refactoring incrementally.
 Any change should be small enough that if the tests fail the source can be found quickly.
 ***

+## DRY vs. WET
+- Don’t repeat yourself (DRY).
+- WET stands for “we enjoy typing” and is the opposite of DRY.
+***

+## Minimise global variables
+- Global variables are values outside of any function or class.
+- But global variables are dangerous, especially in medium to large size programs, since they can affect what happens in any part of your program or they can be changed by any function.
+***

 ## Code smell